mcamur/Stochastic-Pseudo-Star-Degree-Centrality/README.md

 http://www.optimization-online.org/DB_HTML/2021/05/8396.html

-For the source code files, please contact me at my e-mail address.
+IP-Model.java: It is the Java source code to solve the SDC problem via CPLEX using integer programming formulation.